A Landlord’s Guide to Massachusetts’ Residential Assistance for Families in Transition (RAFT) Program

-Is RAFT better than Section 8?
+Is RAFT Different than Section 8?
 What about HomeBASE?

-People who are in Section 8 housing are not eligible to apply for RAFT funds.
-However, of the two options, Section 8 seems to be the preferable program to utilize if possible (Section 8 waitlists tend to be 10 years long).
 Section 8 is permanent (as long as the recipient remains eligible for funding), and it guarantees the landlord will receive rent.
 Subsidies resulting from RAFT applications during the COVID-19 pandemic were capped at 15 months total benefit.
 This was much higher than previously and since.
 The two programs also serve different purposes.
 Section 8 is a housing subsidy, and RAFT is meant to be a short-term cash infusion to help families in a temporary difficult spot.
-Prior to COVID-19, RAFT monies were only awarded if the applicant can demonstrate a way to remain in housing after the RAFT funds have been expended.
-During COVID-19, the sustainability requirement was removed (January 11, 2021), and then after it was reinstated.
+Prior to COVID-19, RAFT monies were only awarded if the applicant could demonstrate a way to remain in housing after the RAFT funds has been expended.
+During COVID-19, the sustainability requirement was removed (Jan.
+11, 2021), and then after it was reinstated.

 HomeBASE is a program for families who are experiencing homelessness and are living in shelters.
 It can provide funds for the same housing-related expenses that RAFT covers.
 However, there is a $10,000 cap in funding, and any money that a family has received from RAFT counts towards that.
 If a family had used RAFT funds to stave off becoming homeless, but in the end were not able to remain in housing, they could see less HomeBASE funding later on.